KatelynLam97/Regression-Analysis-Calc/README.md

 - a set of instructions for how to use the program (the question mark, help) is clicked

 Download the javadoc folder and see index.html for the documentation.
 A tutorial for the program can be seen by downloading RegressionAnalysisTool.webm
 Sample1.txt, Sample2.txt, Sample3.txt, Sample4.txt, and Sample5.txt are all correctly-formatted data files that can be used in the program.
+Extract all Sample files to the same path as GraphingTool.java, which is where the main UI is executed.
 Sample 2_Power is an example of a saved image file with a regression performed on it.